viamrobotics/docs/docs/tutorials/try-viam-sdk.md

 {{% /alert %}}

-## How to connect your robot to the Viam SDK
+## How to connect your Viam Rover to the Viam SDK

 The easiest way to get started writing an application with Viam is to navigate to the [robot page on the Viam App](https://app.viam.com/robots), select the **CODE SAMPLE** tab, and copy the boilerplate code from the section labeled **Python** or **Golang**.